kitplummer/cv/kp-resume.md

 * Microservices-based architecture targeting AWS infrastructure with automated test and delivery
 * Services written in Ruby and Golang deployed with Docker containers to AWS ECR/ECS
-* Integration with upstream data providers (NIST NVD, language ecosystems, Github) and ingest to local datastores
+* Integration with upstream data providers (NIST NVD, language ecosystems, GitHub) and ingest to local datastores
-* API, CLI, and UI development to support goverance, risk and compliance operations in multiple operational targets
+* API, CLI, and UI development to support governance, risk and compliance operations in multiple operational targets

 AirGap / RadiantBlue technologies
 : *Chief Engineer*